-Emergency Response & Shelters
+Emergency Response & Support

-Extreme Weather Response
+Extreme Weather Alert

-Extreme Weather Bus Route
+Extreme Weather Bus Routes

 Expanded Overnight Shelter

-Edmontonians are encouraged to check in on older family, friends and neighbours.
+In extreme weather, Edmontonians are encouraged to check in on older family, friends and neighbours.
 If you are concerned about someone outside, you can help by calling:

 • 211 and press 3 for the 24/7 Crisis Diversion team.
 They can assist individuals who may be in distress and can provide transportation to social service agencies.